nrfconnect/sdk-nrf/doc/nrf/device_guides/nrf91/nrf91_building.rst

    :local:
    :depth: 2

-Configuring and building applicationg for the nRF91 Series devices follows the processes described in the :ref:`building` section, with several exceptions specific to the nRF91 Series that are listed below.
+Configuring and building application for the nRF91 Series devices follows the processes described in the :ref:`building` section, with several exceptions specific to the nRF91 Series that are listed below.

 .. _nrf9160_board_revisions: